-- The Practice holds all personal information securely in an electronic format, in protected information systems and in hard copy format (hard copy format refers to what?) in a secure environment.
+- The Practice holds all personal information securely in an electronic format, in protected information systems and in paper files in a secure environment.
 Our IT environment has antivirus software and several fire walls in place and undertakes continuous monitoring our IT service provider to protect the information we have stored.

 - As visual – x-rays, CT scans, photos